Category Archives: 1956 Films

 The Red Balloon is a poignant short film (34-minute running time) in its innocence and creativity.

 Amazingly, the balloon follows him everywhere and they become inseparable friends.
-The balloon has a mind of its own and acts as a protector of Pascal from schoolyard bullies and others who do not understand nor care about his bond with the balloon.
+The balloon has a mind of its own and protects Pascal from schoolyard bullies and others who do not understand nor care about his bond with the balloon.

-The balloon does not leave his side and during school hours and sleeping hours faithfully waits outside for Pascal.
+The balloon does not leave his side and during school hours and sleeping hours waits outside.

 Director Lamorisse’s children play Pascal and a little girl with a similar blue balloon.